 These cupcake toppers are great fun and you could really surprise a learner with some delicious cakes covered with these edible paper road sign toppers.
 They can learn while they eat!
 Pre-cut and ready to use and only £1.80 from Amazon.
 Click to view

 A brilliant three-pack of personalised car air-fresheners.
 They come in five great scents – bacon, coffee, fresh linen, new car and Island Breeze…a 17-year-olds dream flavours.

 There are lots of fun car air-fresheners to choose from and they make a great little gift to motivate a learner driver or keep your own car smelling nice after all the nervous tension of lessons!
-Links in individual images.
+Click links in individual images to view

 If you know someone who will be 17 in 2018 then help them start saving-up for driving lessons with this lovely Personalised Driving Lessons Fund money box.
 Or if they are saving for a car then the Car Fund Box is a great idea.
 The boxes are laser-engraved with their name.
 These personalised money boxes can be given empty or with some money in it to kick-off the driving lessons fund, making a great gift.